 Our sunshine shows how good communication is at the core of an effective home-school partnership.
 Volunteering is highlighted in red because this is the type of involement PTAs usually focus on.
 Through volunteering, PTAs link to and support the other areas of involvement.
 Boards of Trustees tend to focus on the decsion-making aspects, while the Ministry of Education has a number of initatives that support greater involvement in student learning.
 This framework shows how all the various education groups can provide important and complimentary support for effectively engaging families in the education of their children.
 Let our light shine!

-I am based in Auckland and have been passionate about supporting PTA’s for many years.
+I am based in Auckland with my Husband and have been passionate about supporting PTA’s for many years.
 I have 5 grown up offspring who put up with my involvement with perseverance.
 As President I am excited to see the new-generation executive members working to create “The Modern PTA”.
 Contact me at: firstname.lastname@example.org

 I am from Alexandra where I live with my partner and our 4 boisterous and active boys.
 I am an accountant with a local firm which has made me a perfect fit for my role as treasurer with NZPTA.
 Contact me at: email@example.com